Business Competencies Courses

 • Be able to employ benchmarking in their normal course of work

-• Apply the benchmarking process to commodities purchased by their company
+• Apply the benchmarking process to commodities purchased by the company

 • Develop a plan for personal use of benchmarking